any-docs/css/content/reference/properties/mask-border-width/index.md

 ### Values

 - `<length-percentage>`
-  - The width of the mask border, specified as a {{cssxref("&lt;length&gt;")}} or a {{cssxref("&lt;percentage&gt;")}}.
+  - The width of the mask border, specified as a `&lt;length&gt;` or a `&lt;percentage&gt;`.
 Percentages are relative to the _width_ of the border area for horizontal offsets and the _height_ of the border area for vertical offsets.
 Must not be negative.
 - `<number>`
-  - The width of the mask border, specified as a multiple of the corresponding {{cssxref("border-width")}}.
+  - The width of the mask border, specified as a multiple of the corresponding `border-width`.
 Must not be negative.
 - `auto`
-  - The width of the mask border is made equal to the intrinsic width or height (whichever is applicable) of the corresponding {{cssxref("mask-border-slice")}}.
+  - The width of the mask border is made equal to the intrinsic width or height (whichever is applicable) of the corresponding `mask-border-slice`.
 If the image does not have the required intrinsic dimension, the corresponding `border-width` is used instead.

 ## Formal definition